REPLACE FACTORY SHROUDS, (2020-21).

 UNEVEN STRAND ENDS - Uneven length of outer strands makes it hard to form them evenly over the wedge and they are likely to snag.
 The outside strands MUST be the same length to contact the former at the same time.

-- Use a hacksaw instead of shears to cut the wire and file the burrs off the corners to make them smooth for forming.
+- Use a hacksaw instead of shears to cut the wire and file the burrs off the ends to make them smooth for equal forming.

 TWISTED OUTER STRANDS - The outer strands must form over the wedge in an even pattern for uniform load distribution.
 Twisted strands are impossible to form over the wedge.